abhibains/Riply/README.md

 # Riply
-Integrating Atlas and Anonymous Authentication for blog
+Integrating Atlas and Anonymous Authentication for comment notifier for the blog